Fighting Long-Term Care Abuse in Colorado

-As a lawyer who has sued nursing homes for abuse and neglect, Anna Holland Edwards can give advice on how to prove such claims, but she knows it’s more important to first talk about how to prevent the kinds of cases she sees most often: wrongful death.
+As a lawyer who has sued nursing homes for abuse and neglect, Anna Holland Edwards can give advice on how to prove such claims in the state of Colorado, but she knows it’s more important to first talk about how to prevent the kinds of cases she sees most often: wrongful death.

 “I see a lot of preventable deaths, especially falls, a lot of infections that are caught really late, and dehydration,” says the civil rights and wrongful death attorney at Holland, Holland Edwards & Grossman in Denver.
 “Lawsuits are not pleasant.
 It’s a hard, long process, and expensive and emotional.”